 With the growing complexity of snowpacks around the country, it’s a great time to brush up on your snowpack knowledge, specifically common snowpack stability tests.

-The following video presentation of snowpack tests from Bruce Jamieson and Mike Conlan from the Applied Snow and Avalanche Research Center at the University of Calgary in Alberta offers a lot of information, including tests ranging from simple hand shears to full propagation tests and large Rutschblock tests.
+The following video presentation of snowpack stability tests by Bruce Jamieson and Mike Conlan from the Applied Snow and Avalanche Research Center at the University of Calgary in Alberta offers a lot of information, including tests ranging from simple hand shears to full propagation tests and large Rutschblock tests.

 Remember, snowpack tests are an important part of your bag of tricks, but they should not be the only tool you are using to determine slope stability and avalanche hazard.